 CT scanning is becoming more and more prevalent for use in ensuring proper dental implant placement.
-Bitewings, periapicals, panoramic radiographs, and even medical CT scans only give a 2-dimentional (2-D) image for implant planning.
-One of the latest CT planning software (NobelGuide CT [Nobel Biocare]) provides as much information as possible to assist during surgical planning.
-We can now visualize vital anatomy in 2-D and 3-dimentional (3-D) prior to surgery, and can assess the location of implants virtually prior to any surgical intervention.7 Diagnosing any anatomic issues specific to the patient, planning the implant type, determining position and orientation in the bone, are all easily accomplished with the help of this technology.
+Bitewings, periapicals, panoramic radiographs, and even medical CT scans only give a two-dimensional image for implant planning.
+One of the latest CT planning software programs (NobelGuide[TM] CT [Nobel Biocare; Yorba Linda, CA]) provides as much information as possible to assist during surgical planning.

+We can now visualize vital anatomy in 2-D and 3-D prior to surgery, and can virtually assess the location of implants prior to surgical intervention.7 Diagnosing anatomic issues specific to the patient, planning the implant type, and determining position and orientation in the bone are all easily accomplished with the help of this technology.
 The process is both user-friendly and intuitive.